Join our community to receive our quarterly newsletter and learn about all the exciting activities and programs at Workshops for Warriors

 - Scott Peters, Congressman for the 52nd District of California.

-- Jerry Sanders, former Mayor of San Diego.
+- Jerry Sanders, Former Mayor of San Diego.

 In 2013 Founder Hernán Luis y Prado was recognized by the White House as a “Champion of Change” for Workshops for Warriors’ extensive work and achievements.
-Obama asked Luis y Prado to build 103 of these schools across the Nation.
+President Obama asked Mr. Luis y Prado to build 103 of these schools across the Nation.

 The government should fund this, why don’t they?

 We agree!
 Workshops for Warriors became GI Bill® eligible in April 2018.
 This allows students to focus full time on earning the credentials and skills they need to be competitive in the workforce.
-In addition, it gives them a stipend that makes it possible to attend school full time, as well as make sure that the school is self-sustaining.
+In addition, it gives them a housing allowance that makes it possible to attend school full time, as well as make sure that the school is self-sustaining.

 What happens if I hire a WFW graduate and he/she does not work out?